-- Direct shade from proposed planting of 11 million trees in the Los Angeles basin are predicted to result in $50 million reduction in annual air conditioning bills;
+- Direct shade from the proposed planting of 11 million trees in the Los Angeles basin is predicted to result in a $50 million reduction in annual air conditioning bills;

-- The total present value of these benefits for a single tree is $211 assuming a 20 year service life and 3% real discount rate;.
+- The total present value of these benefits for a single tree is $211 assuming a 20-year service life and a 3% real discount rate;

 - The cost of a tree planting program is estimated to be $35 per tree, resulting in a benefit-cost ratio of 6.0